Scan time: 2-3 minutes / Read time: 3-5 minutes

 But growth for its own sake quietly wrecks the freedom you started for.

 The easy move was to hire and scale.
-He didn't.

 He turned the extra work down and kept the business one person.